davidegat/G-PoinT/README.md

 <br><br>
 This software uses Python3 and GPT via <a href="https://platform.openai.com/docs/api-reference/introduction">OpenAI API</a> to create a <b>complete</b> PowerPoint file in <b>any language</b>, including slides and text, <b>from a single topic input</b>. <a href="https://platform.openai.com/docs/api-reference/images">DALL-E</a> is then used to generate and download one (or more) <b>appropriate image(s)</b> to use within the presentation.
 G-PoinT can also generate a <b>presentation script</b> and <b>MP3 audio file</b> of the script reading.
 Only tested on Linux 5.15.0-69 / Ubuntu 20.04.1 / Python 3.8.10.
 You will need to configure and customize paths.
 Code is adequately commented, with instructions provided where necessary.

+<h3>Examples</h3>
+In this repository you can find a ton of <a href="https://github.com/davidegat/G-PoinT/tree/main/examples">examples in different languages</a>: presentations, presentation scripts, images, MP3 files.
+Take a look to see if this software can satisfy your needs!
 <h3>Install, configure and run</h3>
 <b>Download:</b> <code>git clone https://github.com/davidegat/G-PoinT.git</code>.
 Check Releases for compressed archives.<br><br>
 <b>Python3 dependencies</b>: <code>pip install python-pptx requests Pillow openai gtts</code><br><br>